How to start a stump grinding business: Your first moves

 Choose your business structure

-You should consider forming a Limited Liability Company (LLC).
+Form a Limited Liability Company (LLC).
 This structure protects your personal assets, like your home and car, from business debts or lawsuits.
-Many new owners make the mistake of operating as a sole proprietor, which leaves their personal finances exposed.
+Operating as a sole proprietor leaves your personal finances exposed, a common mistake when you start a business from scratch.

 An LLC offers pass-through taxation, so business profits pass to your personal tax return.
-Once your business entity is established, you will need an Employer Identification Number (EIN) from the IRS.
-You can apply for one online for free, and it only takes a few minutes.
+Once your business entity is established, you need an Employer Identification Number (EIN) from the IRS.
+Apply for one online for free through the IRS EIN application, and it only takes a few minutes.

 Secure the right licenses and permits

 Most states do not require a specific license just for stump grinding.
-However, you will need a general business license from your city or county clerk's office.
+You will need a general business license from your city or county clerk's office.
 Expect to pay between $50 and $200 for this, with processing times of one to three weeks.

-Some states, like California, may require a specialty contractor's license if your work exceeds a certain dollar amount.
+Some states, like California, require a specialty contractor's license if your work exceeds a certain dollar amount.
 Check with your state's contractor licensing board to confirm the rules.
-Also, be aware of Occupational Safety and Health Administration (OSHA) standards for job site safety.
+Follow Occupational Safety and Health Administration (OSHA) tree care safety standards for job site safety, which apply to pruning, removal, and the grinding work that follows.

 Here are 3 immediate steps to take: